zejacobi/highcharts-export-server/README.md

 # ![highcharts](https://www.dropbox.com/s/3se8pnb23b4csay/highcharts.png?raw=1)

 The file `lib/highcharts-convert.js` is a [PhantomJS](http://phantomjs.org/) script to convert SVG or Highcharts JSON options objects to chart images.
-It is ideal for batch processing Highcharts configurations for attaching to emails or reports.
-An online demo with a GUI can be viewed at [export.highcharts.com/demo](http://export.highcharts.com/demo).
+I use it to generate images for engagement emails

 This fork is set up to allow the script to be run like any other node process (e.g. with nodemon for development and pm2 or the like for production).

 > **Note**  The Highcharts files are subjected to the Highcharts License.